-Flow Festival is committed to forwarding the principles of justice, equity and equality.
+Flow Festival is committed to forwarding justice, equity, and equality principles.
 Everyone is welcomed to the festival just as they are, and we tolerate no form of discrimination.
-We expect our entire staff, as well as our associates and distributors to adhere to the same values.
+We expect our entire staff, as well as our associates and distributors, to adhere to the same values.
 In 2022, we carried out a visitor survey, to which over 9000 festival visitors answered to.
 93 % of the people who gave their opinion felt that Flow executed equality well.
 We strive to develop and carry out equality even better continuously and happily accept any ideas you may have regarding the matter.
 You can approach us by emailing firstname.lastname@example.org.

 Also, Flow promotes the establishment of an equal music sector.
-We undertake to comply with the operating principles of the project “The Equal Future of the Music Industry in Finland” and aim to promote equality, non-discrimination and diversity in the music sector in Finland and worldwide.
+We comply with the operating principles of the project “The Equal Future of the Music Industry in Finland.”
+We aim to promote equality, non-discrimination, and diversity in the music sector in Finland and worldwide.
 Flow also participates in the European Keychange initiative, which aims to improve women’s standing in the music industry.
 Among other things, Keychange participants commit to choosing an equal amount of male and female performers by 2022.
 Flow accomplished the goal in advance: in 2019, 65%, and in 2022, 55 % of the groups that performed at Flow had women, trans or non-binary members.

-We do not accept breaking the law and never encourage or advise anyone to violate any existing laws, essential laws being ones involving our employees, equality, protection of privacy, consumer protection, occupational safety, environmental protection and product safety.
-We work in professional, ethical and responsible manners and in a way that is sustainable for the environment and society.
-We respect our personnel’s and other people’s right to privacy.
-We collect, utilise and keep personal data only when it’s justifiable for our operations.
-We cooperate and converse openly with the organisations, authorities and other officials in our field of business.
+We do not accept breaking the law and never encourage or advise anyone to violate existing laws.
+We work in professional, ethical, and responsible manners and in a sustainable way for the environment and society.
+We respect our personnel and other people’s right to privacy.
+We collect, utilize and keep personal data only when it’s justifiable for our operations.
+We cooperate and converse openly with the organizations, authorities, and other officials in our field of business.